solidjs/solid-docs-legacy/README.md

 # Support

-We would love contributors to our documentation.
+We would love contributions to our documentation.
 Writing clear, concise and easy to translate documentation for a project like Solid can be tricky.
 It takes a community to make this possible.
 We encourage you to submit translations and edits as PRs.
-Translations for Indonesian, Russian, German and Japanese would be appreciated!
+Translations for Indonesian, Russian, German and Japanese would be especially nice!

+If you feel the documentation is missing any important detail, please feel free to open an issue.